💡 Quick Summary

 Practical Strategies That Help

 - Eat smaller meals: With gastric emptying slowed, large meals are more likely to cause nausea.
-Shift to 4-5 small meals rather than 2-3 large ones, especially in the first month.
+Shift to 4–5 small meals rather than 2–3 large ones

-- Avoid high-fat, high-sugar foods: These are most likely to trigger nausea on semaglutide.
-Lean protein, vegetables, and complex carbs are tolerated better.
+- Avoid high-fat, high-sugar foods: These trigger nausea most often.
+Lean protein, vegetables, and complex carbs are better tolerated

-- Stay hydrated: Sip water consistently throughout the day.
-Dehydration worsens nausea and is a risk with diarrhea or vomiting.
+- Stay hydrated: Sip water consistently.
+Dehydration worsens nausea and is a genuine risk with diarrhea or vomiting

-- Time the pill consistently: Take it at the same time each morning.
-Consistent timing reduces peak-trough variability and may reduce symptom intensity.
+- Time the pill consistently: Take it at the same time each morning to reduce peak-trough variability

-- Talk to your prescriber about slowing the titration: If side effects are severe, your doctor can extend time at any dose step from 4 weeks to 8 weeks.
-Slower titration means fewer dropouts and similar long-term outcomes.
+- Slow the titration if needed: Your doctor can extend time at any dose step from 4 weeks to 8 weeks.
+Slower escalation means fewer dropouts with similar long-term outcomes

-- OTC options: Ginger (tea, capsules) is well-supported for nausea relief.
-Over-the-counter antinausea medications may be appropriate short-term — ask your prescriber.
+- Ginger for nausea: Ginger tea or capsules are well-supported for nausea relief.
+OTC antinausea medications may also be appropriate short-term — ask your prescriber

 When to Contact Your Doctor Immediately

-Severe, persistent abdominal pain (especially radiating to the back) could indicate pancreatitis — this is a rare but serious potential side effect.
+Severe, persistent abdominal pain (especially radiating to the back) could indicate pancreatitis — rare but serious.
 Stop the pill and seek medical attention immediately.
-Similarly, a lump in the neck, difficulty swallowing, or shortness of breath should be evaluated promptly given the theoretical thyroid cancer risk (observed in rodents; not confirmed in humans at approved doses).
+A lump in the neck, difficulty swallowing, or shortness of breath should also be evaluated promptly.
+These require immediate medical assessment.

 How Long Until Side Effects Resolve?